amilasenakumara/simple/demo.md

-!Testing to see if git is installed
+!Testing to see if git is installed !!
 	git --version

-When you use stages
+When you use stages!!
 ------------------------------
 Unstaged : You've made additions and changes that you aren't sure you want to keep
 Staged: You're pretty sure you want to keep the changes
 Committed: YOu definitely want to keep the changes
 Pushed: You want to share the changes with others

-Useful git commands
+Useful git commands !!
 ---------------------------------
 git status - Provides useful information git add - Moves one or more files from unstaged to staged